carbon-language/carbon-lang/docs/project/going_public.md

 ### Relationship to C++

-It is possible that Carbon will be perceived as a competitor to C++.
-Some may view Carbon as an indictment of C++ and those who have dedicated their career to developing C++.
-Those who work on Carbon, especially those who also currently or previously work on C++, may be perceived in a negative light by the C++ community.

-We must make every effort to not create a hostile relationship between the Carbon and C++ communities.
-One step that we will take to avoid that is to ensure that launch announcements clearly acknowledge and thank the C++ community and language designers.
+It's important to maintain a friendly relationship between the Carbon and C++ communities.
+However, it is possible that Carbon will be perceived as a competitor to C++.

+We should ensure that launch announcements clearly acknowledge and thank the C++ community and language designers.
 After all, much of the experience that is driving the creation of Carbon comes from C++ and an appreciation of its advantages over other programming languages.

 ### Perception of ownership by a single organization

 Carbon may be perceived as being owned and pushed by a single organization.
-This may lead to a variety of different claims of nefarious intent in the development of Carbon.

 We must take steps during the development of Carbon to ensure that multiple organizations are involved.
 We will ensure that launch announcements clearly acknowledge and thank the individuals and organizations which have been involved during its private development.

+### Over-evangelizing

+It's expected that Carbon will still be incomplete when launched.
+Even with the _intent_ to expand use of Carbon, communications should be mindful that it may be cancelled, such as if data arrives that C++ can better address Carbon's goals.

+Communications during and after going public will need to keep an experimental tone about Carbon.
+We should not do things that may be misinterpreted as encouraging its use disproportionately with its maturity, such as setting up training classes too early.

 ## Leak contingencies